ReVital jell cups

 Brand Name: ReVital Jell Cups

-ReVital jell cups is used for:
+ReVital jell cups are used for:

 Treating or preventing dehydration caused by vomiting or diarrhea.
 It may also be used for other conditions as determined by your doctor.